-Cash and cash equivalents consist of cash, money market funds and term deposits with original maturities of three months or less.
-The carrying value of these instruments approximates fair value.
+Cash and cash equivalents consist of cash and term deposits with original maturities of three months or less.
+The carrying value of these instruments approximate fair value.
 The balances, at times, may exceed federally insured limits.
-We have not experienced any losses on our cash and cash equivalents.
+The Company has not experienced any losses on its cash and cash equivalents.